 Light Gun games gave new life to older consoles with code from Bungie’s famous franchise Marathon created by a community of developers.

-Thank you, Bungie, for taking a chance and creating a trilogy of titles that was not only iconic when it was released but still relevant to many gamers 20+ years later.
+Thank you, Bungie, for taking a chance and creating a trilogy of titles that was not only iconic when it was released but still relevant to many gamers today.